mauricesar/mauricesar/README.md

 # Mauricésar Barbosa

-CTO at Carper Solutions • Senior Developer at Ativos Digitais • IT Instructor • Computer Vision Researcher

 ---

 I design and engineer scalable software solutions at the intersection of software engineering, artificial intelligence, and digital product architecture.